Broadband availability

 The latest broadband data

-At Spring 2023, 96.7% of all premises in the North East LEP area had at least a superfast broadband (SFBB) connection or faster.
+As at the November 2025 Connected Nations report by Ofcom, 97.8% of all premises in the North East CA area had at least a superfast broadband (SFBB) connection or faster.
 This value is broadly the same within England excluding London which has 96.6% of premises connected to an SFBB connection or faster.
-Premises in England excluding London on average have faster connections, with 72.0% of premises having at least an ultrafast broadband speed (UFBB) compared to 67.4% in the North East.
-The same trend occurs for Gigabit and Full Fiber speed connections; in the North East the percentage of households with a connection at least that fast were 66.4% and 41.6% respectively.
+In England 77.9% of premises have Full Fibre and 86.7% have Gigabit connections, compared to 75.6% and 86.8% in the North East CA region.

 The latest mobile data